 New processes such as Direct to Garment (DTG) printing and Sublimation completely revolutionized the t-shirt marketplace for small business owners as they did not require large initial investments and benefits could be reaped immediately.
-Any person could buy a new DTG or Sublimation printer and start printing on t-shirts for a couple thousand dollars or less, an incredibly inexpensive start-up cost for a business.
+Any person could buy a new DTG or Sublimation printer and start printing on t-shirts for a couple of thousand dollars or less, an incredibly inexpensive start-up cost for a business.

 Where white plays into this is that these brand new printing techniques being used by smaller businesses are still in their developmental stages and have some limitations in the colors they can print on.
 Although they have the ability to create very vivid and complicated designs which is one of the features that makes them very attractive in the first place, the color of the t-shirt can dramatically reduce the quality of the print, specifically when darker colors are used as a base.

 This is why you really have to lean heavily towards basic bulk white t-shirts like the Gildan G500 in white for Direct to Garment (DTG) printing and the Jerzees 21M or Team 365 TT11 in white for Sublimation.

 In the following section, we will show you exactly how a dark color affects the base of a t-shirt specifically for Sublimation and why a white t-shirt is always a solid option.